psuguy1998/GettingandCleaningData/README.md

 ## Getting and Cleaning Data Assginment

-This repository conaints the peer-reviwed assignment for the above course.
+This repository contains the peer-reviwed assignment for the above course.
 The

 There are four files in this repository: